-SoilSpec4GG is pleased to release the first beta version of the OSSL explorer and calibration engine.
-These applications are a work in progress and we have provided these services with the hope of receiving feedback that will enable us to improve the functioning and utility of services.
+SoilSpec4GG is pleased to release version 1.2 of the OSSL explorer and prediction engine.
+These applications are a work in progress and we have released them with the hope of receiving feedback that will enable us to improve the functioning and utility of services.

 For a brief introduction to the project, please visit the https://soilspectroscopy.org/.